marinp1/fb-network-analyser/README.md

 ![My Facebook network](https://raw.githubusercontent.com/marinp1/fb-network-analyser/master/images/network.png "My Facebook Network")

 ## Features
+* Search friends by their name
+* Hovering over a node displays the name and node's degree in top-left corner
 * Node size is based on the node's degree
-* Hovering over a node displays the name and node's degree in top-left corner.
 * Edges from egocenter are red
 * Drag and drop supported